ricardohsilva/free-agent__ngrx-weather/README.md

     );
 ```

-The Reducer `getLocationsEnd` will be triggered.
+If the backend return with success, the Action `getLocationsEnd` will be triggered.
 Consequently, a new state will be set with the searched cities.

 ```typescript
     on(LocationActions.getLocationsEnd, (state, action) => {